International Business Major

 Learn how businesses operate within the global community.
 Concentrate your studies in one of five areas: accounting, economics, finance, management or marketing.
 You'll also Gain an understanding of the history, economic and political systems of different cultures, and master the skills to interact and negotiate effectively in the global community.

-Hone your language skills in Chinese, French, German, Japanese or Spanish and spend a semester or a year to study abroad at no additional cost.
+Hone your language skills in Chinese, French, German, Japanese or Spanish and spend a semester or a year to study abroad, at no additional cost, as part of your International Business major studies.